Our Orthopaedic Experts Offer Total Knee Replacement

 - Rheumatoid arthritis

-If you have knee pain from a chronic joint problem or a recent injury, receive an accurate diagnosis by an orthopedic expert at Susquehanna Health.
+If you have knee pain from a chronic joint problem or a recent injury, receive an accurate diagnosis by an orthopaedic expert at UPMC.
 Our surgeons perform the latest procedures for total knee replacement in Williamsport and Wellsboro, PA.
-If you’re ready to put knee pain behind you, Find a Provider at Susquehanna Health.
+If you’re ready to put knee pain behind you, Find a Provider at UPMC.

-What to Expect from a Total Knee Replacement at Susquehanna Health
+What to Expect from a Total Knee Replacement at UPMC

-At Susquehanna Health, experienced orthopedic surgeons perform total knee replacements in a hospital setting.
+At UPMC, experienced orthopaedic surgeons perform total knee replacements in a hospital setting.
 For a total knee replacement, you’ll have general anesthesia and won’t be awake for the procedure.

 Depending on your eligibility, you may have open surgery with one large incision or minimally invasive arthroscopic surgery with several very small incisions.
 Minimally invasive surgery results in less pain, a shorter hospital stay and a quicker recovery time.
 Talk with your doctor to see if you’re a candidate for minimally invasive total knee replacement.

-Computer-navigated knee replacement is available at Williamsport Regional Medical Center, offering patients:
+Computer-navigated knee replacement is available at UPMC Williamsport, offering patients: